kshawkin/Best-Practices-for-TEI-in-Libraries/README.md

 You can look at, play with, and even modify the files to your heart&#x2019;s content.
 If you like to submit your changes to the editors for inclusion, issue a pull request.
 (I.e., surf over to (https://github.com/kshawkin/Best-Practices-for-TEI-in-Libraries/pulls) and click on “New pull request”.)

+The derived documentation and schemas from these source ODD files **may** be available on [Syd’s temporary build page](http://paramedic.wwp.neu.edu/~syd/temp/BPTL.html).
+Note that all builds until beta testing are version “4.0.0a” (and we expect the beta test versions will all be “4.0.0b” :-), so that page is just landing page that forwards you to Syd’s latest build directory, using the timestamp as part of the directory name so you can tell which version you are reading.

 There are a variety of ways to to generate schemas from the ODD.
 (And remember to generate both ISO Schematron and RELAX NG; or, if for some reason you can’t use RELAX NG you can